FGamma/XNAT-Plugin-for-Photoacoustic-Imaging/README.md

 - `xnat:photoacousticimagingScanData`, extending `xnat:imageScanData`

 ## Troubleshooting

-### The plugin does not load

-- Make sure the jar copied into `${xnat.home}/plugins` ends with `-xpl.jar`.
-- Check the Tomcat/XNAT startup logs.
-- Confirm that the target XNAT version is compatible with the versions configured in `build.gradle`.

-### The data type does not appear in XNAT

-- Make sure `xnatDataBuilder` ran before creating the plugin jar.
-- Confirm that `photoacousticimaging.xsd` is included in the jar.
-- After restarting XNAT, log in as an administrator and check `Administer > Data Types`.

 ### DICOM files are not classified as Photoacoustic Imaging

 - Make sure the DICOM `Modality` tag is set to `PAI`.